 When the test is repeated over time, doctors can monitor changes in cognitive ability.
 This helps them detect and treat health conditions early.

-That’s why it's essential to bring the completed test to your physician for review.
+That’s why bringing the completed test to your physician for review is essential.
 If there are signs of cognitive impairment, they may recommend further testing.

 What Happens After Taking the SAGE Test?

-Once the SAGE test is complete, it’s important to share the results with a healthcare provider.
+Once the SAGE test is complete, sharing the results with a healthcare provider is essential.
 While this cognitive screening tool can highlight potential concerns, only a doctor can interpret the results and determine the next steps.

 Start with your primary care doctor.
 They may recommend further evaluation or refer you to a specialist, such as a neurologist, geriatrician, or neuropsychologist, who has experience in detecting early stages of Alzheimer’s.